Kansas Criminal Appeal Attorneys

 What can I appeal?

 You can appeal from the final judgment against you (your conviction and sentence) as well as any decision or order entered during the case.
-A standard notice of appeal will state that the defendant appeals from his or her conviction, sentence, and “all adverse rulings” (everything that did not go in your favor).
-After giving notice of appeal and before briefing the issues to the court, you and your attorney will refine the precise rulings and orders that made a difference in the outcome of your case.
-Your appellate attorney should devote your appeal arguments to addressing why those rulings or orders were wrong and what the appeals court should do to fix it.
+Before briefing the issues to the court, you and your attorney will refine the precise rulings and orders that made a difference in the outcome of your case.
+Your appellate attorney should devote your appeal arguments to addressing why those rulings or orders were wrong and what the appellate court should do to fix it.

 What happens if I win my appeal?